dhoelzgen/oskar/README.md

 };
 ```

-Wich could then be used to be configured as hotkeys in your operating system.
+Which could then be used to be configured as hotkeys in your operating system.

 ### Serial (picocom or combined mode)

 Once the firmware is running, you can use any terminal program to communicate with the UART and SPI peripherals via USB.
 The device will appear as a USB CDC (Communications Device Class) device.
-Currently `/dev/ttyACM0` (macOS: `/dev/tty.usbmodemOSFC20241`) is a debug console that prints information about the picos current operation.
+Currently `/dev/ttyACM0` (macOS: `/dev/tty.usbmodemOSFC20241`) is a debug console that prints information about the Pico's current operation.

 ### UART Communication (picocom or combined mode)